jasonbrodeur/dsi-text-prep/open-refine.md

 First, let’s copy our data into a new column.
 At this stage, I also want to note that anything we do today within OpenRefine will not change the underlying text file, so don’t worry about making a mess!

 Under the dropdown menu for `Column 1`:
-1. Select Edit column → Add column based on this column…
+1. Select `Edit column → Add column based on this column…`
-2. Give the new column the name “tokens”
+2. Give the new column the name `tokens`
 3. Click OK

 SCREENSHOT